-The archipelagos of the Friendly Islands were united in 1845.
-The Kingdom of Tonga, the South Pacific’s last Polynesian monarchy, withdrew from British protection and became fully independent in 1970.
-The royal family of King Tupou VI, hereditary nobles, and a few other landholders control politics.
+The Kingdom of Tonga withdrew from British protection to become fully independent in 1970.
+The royal family of King Tupou VI, hereditary nobles, and a few other landholders control its politics.
 Tonga held its first elections in 2010 under a newly formed constitutional monarchy.
-The Democratic Party of the Friendly Islands (DPFI) won a plurality in parliament and retained power in elections held in 2014 and 2017.
-After his death, the late Prime Minister ’Akilisi Pohiva was replaced by Pohiva Tu’i’onetoa, who was succeeded in turn by political independent Siaso Sovaleni following the 2021 general elections.
-Tonga’s economy depends on such agricultural products as squash, vanilla beans, and yams as well as on tourism and exports of fish.
+After his death, Prime Minister ’Akilisi Pohiva was replaced by Pohiva Tu’i’onetoa, who was succeeded in turn by political independent Siaso Sovaleni following the 2021 general elections.
+Tonga’s economy depends on such agricultural products as squash, vanilla beans, and yams as well as tourism and exports of fish.
 Emigrants’ remittances account for nearly one-third of GDP.